 The sugar chain attached to antibodies is called "N-linked oligosaccharide."
-As explained in the specification of the '446 Patent, at the time of the invention, it was known that three main classes of N-linked oligosaccharides exist: "highmannose type," "hybrid type," and "complex type."
+As explained in the specification of the '292 Patent, at the time of the invention, it was known that three main classes of N-linked oligosaccharides exist: "highmannose type," "hybrid type," and "complex type."
 (Ex.
+1001, 2:59-3:2 (the '292

-1001, 2:39-3:4 (the '446 Patent uses the alternative wording "N-glycoside-linked sugar chain).)
+Patent uses the alternative wording "N-glycoside-linked sugar chain).)
+Claims 1 and 7 of the '292 Patent recite "complex" type sugar chains.
 Complex type oligosaccharides are the predominant naturally occurring type and are structurally very different from both hybrid type and high-mannose type oligosaccharides.
 (See Ex.
 2001, 22; Ex.
-2005, 572.)1 Each type of sugar chain is further heterogeneous with respect to its sugar composition.
+2005, 572.)
+4 Each type of sugar chain is further heterogeneous with respect to its sugar composition.
 Representative complex type, hybrid type and high-mannose type sugar chains are illustrated in the diagram below: